soltysh/talks/coroutines_generators/article.md

         self.step(result)
 ```

-If you look at the code you'll notice it is almost identical to previous one
+If you look at the code you'll notice it is almost identical to the previous
-placed inside of a sort of context manager class presented couple examples
+one, but placed inside of some sort of a context manager class.
+The only
-before.
-The only difference being method names, `step()` in place of `__enter__`
+difference being method names, `step()` in place of `__enter__()` and `_wakeup()`
-and `_wakeup()` for `__exit__()`.
-What we have here actually, is a task object
+for `__exit__()`.
+What we have here actually, is a task object accepting
-accepting generator as the only initialization parameter, with main function
+generator as the only initialization parameter, with main function `step()`
-`step()` responsible for advancing the generator to the next yield statement,
+responsible for advancing the generator to the next `yield` statement, sending
-sending in a value and a callback to do something with the result.
-There's also
+in a value and a callback to do something with the result.
+There's also one
-one little trick at the end of attached callback method called `_wakup()` where
+little trick at the end of attached callback method called `_wakup()` where we
-we feed ourselves with the result to proceed execution to the next `yield`
+feed ourselves with the result to proceed execution to the next `yield`
 statement.

 So let's create a recursive function, to show that using above tricks we can